 • Can be a little tricky for kids to climb in on their own

+✔️ WHAT TO KNOW: Guidecraft's Kitchen Helper is both a wooden structure and it can fold, accordion-style.
 There's a non-slip mat and two Kitchen Helper Keepers (a.k.a. clip-on safety nets for the sides) designed for additional security.
 They're nice add-ons that you don't get with other learning towers.

 The platform adjusts to be either 15 or 18 inches off the ground.
-One downside is that kids may need assistance climbing into it as there isn't a bar for them to grab onto to hoist themselves up.
-It's sold in gray, white and natural (pictured).
+One downside is that kids may need assistance climbing into it, as there isn't a bar for them to grab onto to hoist themselves up.
+It's sold in gray, white, and natural (pictured).

 Advertisement - Continue Reading Below